-This creamy and cheesy Cauliflower Broccoli Casserole with ham is made with a healthier cauliflower white sauce with delicious caramelized onions.
+This creamy and cheesy Cauliflower Broccoli Casserole with ham is made with a healthier cauliflower white sauce.
+A perfect dish to repurpose leftover holiday ham.

 Today’s recipe is kind of like a Mother’s Day post.
 Not in the sense of “make this casserole for Mother’s Day” – I mean isn’t Mother’s Day food all about breakfast and brunch?

 Anyway, this Cauliflower Broccoli Casserole is related to Mother’s Day because it is my mom’s recipe – only I healthified it a little.
 Originally the veggies are baked in a creamy white sauce made from butter and flour and cream, of course.

 But aside from the cauliflower and broccoli florets I managed to sneak even more veggies into this dish.

 Instead of a cream+butter+flour white sauce mine is made from cauliflower!
 And I dare say you might not taste a difference.
 This healthier cauliflower sauce still is creamy and oh-so-delicious.

 In order to make it taste great (and not all veggie-ish) caramelized onions and garlic are pureed with the cooked cauliflower to create a wonderfully, healthy flavour concoction.
 And then of course there are cheese and ham in this casserole dish.

 I let you decide for yourself if these are healthy enough.
 Personally, I think these 2 ingredients might be the reason my mom was able to make us eat and actually LOVE cauliflower and broccoli.

 Growing up I never understood the other children who hated these veggies.
 Actually – I still don’t.

 So if you are trying to get your children, husband or even yourselves to eat more veggies – take a cue from my mom with this recipe and you might produce some vegetable lovers in the end 🙂